Information for patients

 If you are deaf or hard of hearing, your health care provider can wear a face shield to allow you to lip-read as normal.

 If you cannot wear a face mask due to your health, you can take it off once you are in the consultation room or office.
 As long as you keep a social distance of 1.5 meters at all times.
 You are welcome to use a face shield if you have one.

 If you are bringing a support person, please make sure that he or she wears a face mask for the duration of the visit.
 He or she is welcome to wear a face shield as well.

 Is treatment postponed?

-Treatment will proceed as normal, but we will take additional precautions: fewer people at the clinic, more phone or video consultations, fewer visitors, and patient accompanists.
-We ask people coming in for diagnostic tests to tell us about any potential symptoms that could match a COVID-19 infection, and we take the temperature of all our visitors.
+Treatment will proceed as normal, but we will take additional precautions: fewer people at the clinic, more phone or video consultations.

-When is a phone or video consultation a good alternative for a regular consultation at the NKI?
+Who qualifies for a phone or video consultation instead of an in-person consultation at the NKI?

-To lower the risk of COVID-19 infection at our hospital, we try to keep the numbers of patients at our hospital as low as possible.
-Whenever possible, we will offer patients phone consultations instead of in-person consultations.
 We can opt for long-distance consultations if the patient does not need to be physically present, and if this is logistically possible.
-These consultations can be used to discuss side effects of the treatment, or to discuss the results of diagnostic testing or the next step in treatment, or to answer patient questions.
+These consultations can be used to discuss the side effects of the treatment, discuss the results of diagnostic testing or the next step in treatment, or answer patient questions.